xenomeno/GA-Messy/README.md

 # Messy GA

 First are presented the reproduction of the graphs from the original Messy GA from the excelent first paper.
 Following it becomes very easy for algorithm implementation.
-It starts with the Simple GA and presenting the difference between three orderings in chromosome representation(Tight, Loose and Random) as maximum number of Building Blocks '111' of 10 order-3 deceptive functions concatenated together(describerd in the paper):
+It starts with the Simple GA and presenting the difference between three orderings in chromosome representation(Tight, Loose and Random) as maximum number of Building Blocks '111' of 10 order-3 deceptive functions concatenated together(described in the paper):

 ![](mGA/mGA_SGA_Max.bmp?raw=true "Simple GA and Orderings - Max BBs")